isomerpages/moe-asrjc/_joining-asrjc/Joint Admission Exercise.md

 * Secondary school testimonial
 * Other relevant supporting documents

-### **Subject Combinations in ASRJC**
+### **Subject&nbsp;Combinations&nbsp;in ASRJC**

-The list of subject combinations offered in 2022 is downloadable <a href="files/2022-Subject-Combinations-new.pdf"> here</a>.
+The list of subject combinations offered in 2022 is downloadable [here](/files/asrjc-subject-combination-list-2023.pdf).

 ### **Selection Tests**

 **H2 Further Mathematics**

 H2 Further Mathematics is to be offered with H2 Mathematics as a double mathematics course.
-The test for H2 Further Mathematics will be conducted on 8 February 2022.
+The test for H2 Further Mathematics is on Monday 6 February, 2.30pm.

 **H2 Art**

-The test for H2 Art will be conducted on 8 February 2022.
+The test for H2 Art is on Monday 6 February, 2.30pm.
 Students are advised to bring their own drawing and painting materials for the test, and submit their portfolio at the same time.
-The interview will be conducted on the afternoon of 8 February 2022.
+The interview will be conducted on the same afternoon.